-As mentioned earlier this is a small list of qualifying conditions for a medical card in Florida and as time goes on more and more conditions will become eligible for a medical card in Florida.
+As mentioned earlier, this is a small list of qualifying conditions for a medical card in Florida.
+As time goes on, more conditions will become eligible for a medical card in Florida.
 More and more research is being done in the field of the befits of medical marijuana on tons of conditions.
 As more and more peer-reviewed studies come out showing the health benefits of using medical marijuana not only will more conditions become eligible but more states, in general, might consider legalization.

 Qualifying Conditions For A Medical Card In Florida